Marijuana Grow Guide

 Cannabis plants tend to be choosy on the optimum room growth temperatures.
 Depending on the cannabis strains planted, the best temperature ranges at almost every phase of the cannabis life cycle need to range anywhere between 20°C and 30°C during the day.

-During the night, cooler temperatures like 20°C or slightly lesser works incredibly.
+During the night, cooler temperatures like 20°C or slightly less do incredibly.

-But you may be wondering, “why do temperatures matter this high in these plants?”
+But you may be wondering, “Why do temperatures matter that much in these plants?”
 Well, cold temperatures tend to slow down cannabis plant growth.
 When they grow insanely low, the plants may as well end up withering.
 On the contrary, high temperatures may end up changing the potency levels and bud formation, especially in the flowering phase.
-The roots may as well end up rotting due to the increase in water transpiration in the soil.
+The roots may as well, end up rotting due to the increase in water transpiration in the soil.
 The main emphasis here is on ensuring that you keep the temperatures as optimal as possible.
 They should be relatively higher during the day and lower in the night.
 When you interchange between these two, you may end up having changed leaf and bud color.

 Humidity